 By subscribing to and supporting the British Egg Industry Council, its subscribers adhere to the Lion Code of Practice, a system which maintains the highest standards of egg safety and egg production throughout the UK.

 Since its introduction in 1998 the British Lion scheme has effectively eradicated Salmonella in British eggs by implementing a series of stringent standards across the egg production chain.
-The UK egg industry has invested £100 million into the scheme, and now maintains a level of food safety that goes above and beyond the required target outlined in current UK and EU legislation.
+The UK egg industry has invested more than £100 million into the scheme, and now maintains a level of food safety that goes above and beyond the required target outlined in current UK and EU legislation.

 The Lion Quality Code of Practice ensures greater standards of food safety by requiring the vaccination of British Lion hens against Salmonella as well as implementing higher standards of animal welfare, feeding and traceability.